Singapore Company Registration in 2023: Complete Guide

 You also must outline how the relationship between shareholders and the limited company will be conducted.

-The Memorandum of Association and the Articles of Association have been joined in a single document in recent years.
+These facts will be outlined in your Memorandum of Association and Articles of Association which have been joined in a single document in recent years.
 This document is known as the Constitution.
-You can submit it to ACRA in this format when setting up a company in Singapore.
+You can submit it to ACRA in this format when setting up a company.
+In turn, it must abide by the provisions of the Companies Act.

 Your new business needs a name!
 Get creative or be literal.